oliverlibaw/squirrel-detection-pi/user_guides/001_hailo_world.md

    - **`ai_server_ip`**: Runs inference on an AI server.
    - **`@cloud`**: Runs inference on devices hosted in the DeGirum AI Hub.
    For this guide, we’ll use **`@local`** since we are working with a Hailo8 accelerator attached to our machine.
-3. **`zoo_url`**: Points to the model zoo containing model artifacts.
-For local inference, this is the path to the folder with all required artifacts.
+3. **`zoo_url`**: Points to the model zoo containing model assets.
+For local inference, this is the path to the directory with all required assets.
 Each model in the zoo has a JSON file containing metadata like preprocessing steps, model parameters, and postprocessing details.

 ---